marcusolsson/obsidian-plugin-docs/docs/getting-started/create-your-first-plugin.md

 You're now running a custom plugin that you've built yourself.
 Nice! 💪

-Though "Sample Plugin" is probably not the name you had in mind for your plugin.
+Though, "Sample Plugin" is probably not the name you had in mind for your plugin.
 Let's change that.

-## Step 4: Update the plugin manifest
+## Step 4 — Update the plugin manifest

-The plugin manifest, `manifest.json` is a file that contains information about your plugin, such as its name and version.
+In this step, you'll update the _manifest_ to rename the plugin., The plugin manifest, `manifest.json` is a file that contains information about your plugin, such as its name and version.

 1. Open the `obsidian-instant-coffee` directory in a code editor, such as [Visual Studio Code](https://code.visualstudio.com/).
 1. Open `manifest.json` in your editor.